GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ## Index Pattern

-Your installation automatically adds a default Index Pattern to be tracked by Kibana - it matches the Fluentd DaemonSet configuration and equals to `logstash-*`.
-Thanks to this configuration you can view the logs from the Kubernetes cluster immediately after the successful installation - when entering the Kibana UI page, click on the `Discover` button in the main menu or navigate to:
+Your installation includes a default Index Pattern to be tracked by Kibana.
+The index pattern matches the Fluentd DaemonSet configuration and is `logstash-*`.

+After you have installed the app, open the Kibana UI, and in the main menu, click **Discover**.

+To get the direct URL for the Discover page, run:

 ```shell
 echo "${KIBANA_URL}/discover"